yaekobboru/surfs_up/README.md

 # Results

--The mean temperature for June is 75 and for December is 71.
+* The mean temperature for June is 75 and for December is 71.
--The minimum temperature for June is 64 and for December is 56.
+* The minimum temperature for June is 64 and for December is 56.
--The maximum temperature for June is 85 and for December is 83.
+* The maximum temperature for June is 85 and for December is 83.

 # Summary